Spoliation of Evidence in Florida: What You Need to Know

 In Florida, there is no general common-law duty to preserve evidence.
 Instead, a duty arises when:

-Once litigation becomes reasonably foreseeable, parties must take reasonable steps to preserve relevant evidence.
-Failure to do so can severely damage a party's credibility and position in the case.
+Once litigation becomes reasonably foreseeable, or parties can foresee litigation, there is a legal obligation to take reasonable steps to preserve relevant evidence.
+Failure to do so can severely damage a party’s credibility and position in the case.
 See Martino v.
 Wal-Mart Stores, Inc., 908 So.
 2d 342 (Fla.
 2005).

 Spoliation in Personal Injury and Accident Cases

-In personal injury claims, including automobile accidents, slip and falls, and premises liability matters, evidence preservation is critical.
+In personal injury claims, including automobile accidents, slip and falls, and premises liability matters, evidence preservation is critical—especially in cases where plaintiffs are severely injured, as the need to secure all relevant evidence becomes even more important.
 Examples include:

 If a business or property owner destroys video footage or other material evidence before a plaintiff can inspect it, courts may allow the jury to infer that the evidence would have been unfavorable to that defendant.
 See Golden Yachts, Inc. v.
 Hall, 920 So.
 2d 777 (Fla.
 4th DCA 2006).